 William Petersen’s Will Graham is a tortured man, with just the right edge of dangerous.
 SILENCE OF THE LAMBS focused heavily on the relationship between Clarice Starling and Hannibal Lecter but MANHUNTER paints a picture of Graham’s relationship with himself.
 Capturing Lecktor brought Graham to the darkest reaches of his soul, making Graham question his own motives as well as his own morality.
 Graham speaks to himself frequently and intensely throughout the film, and in the hands of a less talented actor, these scenes could have come off as cheesy.
 Peterson brings an intense edge to the character, not only with his manner of speaking, but also in the way he moves his body and his eyes.
 In a correspondence, “The Tooth Fairy” describes Graham as “very purposeful looking” and Peterson brings that quality to the character in spades.

 After shooting MANHUNTER, Petersen was unable to shake the character of Will Graham, much the same way Graham wasn’t able to shake the specter of Lecktor.
 This affected Petersen so much that he dyed his hair blonde, so that when he looked in the mirror he wouldn’t see Will.
-Petersen unfortunately never got to reprise the role, but his turn as Richard Chance in William Friedkin’s TO LIVE AND DIE IN L.A. feels like a spiritual continuation of the character, and that film is another great entry in the “neon-noir” subgenre.
+Petersen unfortunately never got to reprise the role, but his turn as Richard Chance in William Friedkin’s TO LIVE AND DIE IN L.A. feels like a spiritual continuation of the character, and that film is another notable entry in the “neon-noir” subgenre.

 Tom Noonan makes an undeniable impression as Francis Dollarhyde, the man otherwise known “The Tooth Fairy.”
 Michael Mann’s films focus on complicated men on both sides of the law.
 Halfway through, the film shifts gears and focuses on the day-to-day reality of Dollarhyde.
 In this case, not only do we get to see a glimpse of the evil that may reside in Graham, but we also get a faint glimmer of the good that may be in Dollarhyde.
 Noonan portrays Dollarhyde as slightly sympathetic, as he attempts to woo the blind Reba McClane (Joan Allen), but his internal evil eventually takes him over in the form of the Red Dragon.
 Mann is a stickler for actorly authenticity in his films, and MANHUNTER is no exception.
 Noonan did extensive research on serial killers, and did not associate with the rest of the cast and crew during shooting, to better lend him a mysterious vibe.
 His Dollarhyde is vulnerable for a moment, but then his sheer awful power comes through in a manner that has indelibly impacted most audiences who have witnessed it.